preciofishbone/OmniaDocsG2/blocks/Accordion/index.rst

 .. image:: accordion-new.png

 3. Add an Accordion Title at the top.
 This is the expandable text.
-4. Add the text should be shown when the title is expanded.
+4. Add the text that should be shown when the title is expanded.
 Note the formatting options.

 Here's an example: